 With evolving medical technology and the continual development and enhancement of medical devices, countless lives have been saved and prolonged.
 Medical devices such as joint replacements and heart implants have led to a longer and better quality of life for people of all ages.
 While there are many positives when it comes to medical devices, they also have their downsides.
-Clarion County medical device injury attorneys know that sometimes medical devices lead to injuries or worsening conditions due to malfunction, defects, or negligent medical care.
+Medical device injury attorneys know that sometimes medical devices lead to injuries or worsening conditions due to malfunction, defects, or negligent medical care.

 Causes of medical device injuries

 Sometimes no one is at fault in medical device injury cases, but other times doctors, manufacturers, and occasionally sellers may be liable depending on the decisions and conduct that led to the injuries.

 - Doctors may be liable for prescribing a device that was not appropriate for a patient’s medical condition.

 - Doctors may be liable if they did not get informed consent prior to prescribing the device.
 If a doctor fails to warn patients of the injury risks with a particular device and fails to warn patients of alternative devices or treatments, the patient is not able to give what is known as, informed consent, and the doctor may be liable for injuries sustained by an uninformed patient.